Abu Dhabi royals involved in RBS talks: sources

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A senior banker told Reuters on Tuesday that the oil-rich emirate’s sovereign wealth funds were not involved in talks at this stage.
+A senior banker told Reuters that the oil-rich emirate’s sovereign wealth funds were not involved in talks at this stage.

 “It’s happening higher up,” the banker said, adding that a deal could fall apart on price grounds.
 Two other banking sources also said that a deal, if it happened, would be struck at a government-to-government level.